 We have also developed various mobile applications.
-They include Zhu Dou Parenting, where users can purchase at-home educational content, books and educational toys; Qingtian Youpin, which is an e-commerce platform for high-quality maternity and children's products from overseas; and another app for our directly operated kindergartens that keeps parents updated on daily kindergarten news, course progress updates and the performance of their children at our directly operated kindergartens.
+They include Zhu Dou Parenting, where users can purchase at-home educational content, books and educational toys; Qingtian Youpin, which is an e-commerce platform for high-quality maternity and children's products; and mobile app for kindergartens and play-and-learn centers that keeps parents updated on facility news, course progress updates and updates for their children.